Schedule Your Eye Exam at America's Best Today!

 Contact lens exams cover all of the evaluations that you get with an eye exam for eyeglasses, plus additional diagnostic information that indicates what contact lenses are right for you.

-After an exam, you can get your prescription for eyeglasses.
-If you’re wearing contacts, a follow-up visit is often scheduled after you’ve been wearing them for a short period of time.
+You'll receive a prescription for eyeglasses following your exam.
+If you are prescribed contacts, you'll receive a trial pair and must return for a follow up exam after you've been wearing them for a short period of time.
 This follow-up visit is necessary to evaluate how you are seeing, and how well the contact lenses fit your eyes.